The European Ceramic Society

 Article 2

-The head office of the association is established in Mons, judicial arrondissement of Mons, in 4, Avenue Gouverneur Cornez.
+The head office of the association is established in the Walloon Region (Belgium)

-The head office will be able to be transferred anywhere in the Walloon Region or Region of Brussels (French-speaking linguistic regime) on the simple decision of its Permanent Executive Committee (the "PEC", see article 13 for a definition, which is equivalent to its Board of Directors).
-It will be able to create subsidiaries in any country of Europe.
+The head office will be able to be transferred anywhere in the Walloon Region on the simple decision of its Permanent Executive Committee (the "PEC", see article 13 for a definition, which is equivalent to its Board of Directors).
+Any transfer of the registered office will be published in the annexes to the “Moniteur Belge”.
+In the event of a transfer of the head office to another region, a modification of the statutes is required.

-The Society is established in order to co-ordinate and promote the study and development of ceramics and in particular:
+The Society, which is created as non-profit, is established in order to co-ordinate and promote the study and development of ceramics.

-• To promote and assist in the planning and organisation of conferences, workshops and meetings, including the one referred to in article 27 ("European Ceramic Society Conferences").
+· To promote and assist in the planning and organization of conferences, workshops and meetings, including the one referred to in article 27 (”European Ceramic Society Conferences”).

-• To encourage education, training and research in the field of ceramics and in the related technology transfer.
+· To encourage education, training and research in the field of ceramics and in related technology transfer activities.

-• To collect and disseminate information on matters affecting the society's objectives and to exchange information with other organisations having similar objectives in relation to ceramics and/or other materials, including resident organisations or having their registered offices elsewhere in the world.
+· To collect and disseminate information on matters affecting the society's objectives and to exchange information with other organizations having similar objectives in relation to ceramics and/or other materials, including resident organizations or those having their registered offices elsewhere in the world.

 Article 4